Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: Cosmological constraints from the analysis of age--redshift relations

 \subsection{Results}

-The results are shown in Fig.~\ref{fig:agez_corner_fLCDM}.
+The results are shown in Figure~\ref{fig:agez_corner_fLCDM}.
 We obtain $H_0=72^{+27}_{-19}$~\kmsMpc, $\Om=0.38^{+0.36}_{-0.23}$, and $\tf=3.2^{+1.8}_{-1.3}$~Gyr.
-Given the large uncertainties and the small redshift range sampled, our current result is in agreement with both early and late-Universe $H_0$ determinations; moreover, this method is limited by the intrinsic degeneracies between the parameters shown in Fig.~\ref{fig:agez_degeneracies}.
-We note, however, that these constraints can be significantly improved by increasing the redshift leverage and accuracy of the data, as, for example, could be done by analyzing massive and passive galaxies from proposed spectroscopic missions, such as the ATLAS probe \citep{Wang2019}.
-Differently from the standard CC method presented in Sec.~\ref{sec:Hz}, this relies on absolute ages estimates, and therefore requires an accurate calibration and a homogeneous analysis between different samples.
+Given the large uncertainties and the small redshift range sampled, our current result is in agreement with both early- and late-Universe $H_0$ determinations; indeed, this method is limited by the intrinsic degeneracies between the parameters shown in Figure~\ref{fig:agez_degeneracies}.
+We note, however, that these constraints can be significantly improved by increasing the redshift leverage and accuracy of the data, as, for example, could be done by analyzing massive and passive galaxies from proposed spectroscopic missions such as the ATLAS probe \citep{Wang2019}.
+Differently from the standard CC method presented in Section~\ref{sec:Hz}, the analysis of $\age_\mathrm{CC}(z)$ relies on absolute ages estimates and therefore requires an accurate calibration of galaxies' ages and SFHs and a homogeneous analysis between different samples.

-We also repeat the analysis assuming a Gaussian prior on $\Om~\sim~\mathcal{N}(0.316, 0.007)$ based on \citep{PlankCollaboration2018} TT,TE,EE+lowE+lensing results.
+We also repeat the analysis assuming a Gaussian prior on $\Om\sim\mathcal{N}(0.316, 0.007)$ based on \citep{PlankCollaboration2018} TT,TE,EE+lowE+lensing results.
 In this case, we obtain $H_0=77^{+20}_{-17}$~\kmsMpc, and $\tf=3.0^{+1.7}_{-1.2}$~Gyr with a significant degeneracy between the two parameters.